rasellers0/thruplr_api/README.md

 From thruplr_api root directory, run `go run main.go`

-The only dependency is the Echol REST API framework.
+The only dependency is the Echo REST API framework.